 Read aloud to your kids!!
 That is the best way to nourish their minds and their spirits.
 Make it a priority.
 Reading long novels together is such great way to bond as a family and to open up really great conversations with your kids!
 If all else is not working, sit down and read to them.
 It’s the very best food for the soul and mind.

 Be united with your husband.
 Be clear with him how he can best partner with you.
 Be aware of the emotional support you’ll need and work together to make sure you have it!
-A husband who has your back 100% is the best resource you have.
+A husband who has your back 100% is an invaluable resource.
 Let him be involved in whatever way you agree to!
 And on a separate note, make time for your marriage.
 With parenting almost 24/7, make sure you invest time in your marriage.
 With homeschooling it’s easy to focus on the kids because they’re always there!
 The family is only as strong as the marriage.
 And homeschooling is the most successful in the context of a strong family.

 Model what learning looks like.
 Your children are more likely to want to learn as they see your example.
 They are watching you solve problems and navigate issues in your own life.
 What do you do when you want to learn something?
 As you model that learning is truly a life-long pursuit, they will be more likely to follow.
 Read in front of them and tell them what you’re reading.
 Let them know what you’re interested in and what you want to learn.
 Dive into deep discussions with your kids when interesting topics come up!
 This is the scary part of homeschooling.
 The kids really are watching you!